MisterMickey/imageHoster/README.md

-# imageHoster - Host Images for Auth0
+# Image Hoster - Host Images for Auth0
 Dummy Repo to host Auth0 images on GitHub Pages.